jorgebastida/glue/docs/quickstart.rst

 .. image:: _static/famfamfam1.png

-The other file, ``icons.css`` will have all the neccesary css classes for this sprite:
+The other file, ``icons.css`` will have all the necessary css classes for this sprite:

 .. code-block:: css